modoboa/modoboa/doc/integration/imap_and_smtp.rst

 recalculate the current quota usages.
 For example, if you want to update all usages, run the following command::

-  $ doveadmin quota recalc -A
+  $ doveadm quota recalc -A

 Be carefull, it can take a while to execute.